Frequently Asked Questions

 For food orders: please visit https://www.myvetstore.ca/northwesternvet to order and prepay for your food online.
 Food can also be purchased over the phone or by walking into our clinic.
 To ensure we have inventory for all clients, please be advised that orders for 2 or more of the same item must be placed ahead of time and take approximately 5 business days to come in.

 For medications: call (807) 345-3353 and leave a message on our medication voicemail.
 A staff member will return your call within the allotted time period to let you know when your medication is ready for pick up.
+Medication is filled in 3-7 days.
+If your medication is needed urgently, call our reception team by pressing Option 0 when calling.

 Why can't my pet see the same veterinarian/veterinary technician at each visit?